 Let’s set the record Straight

 As previously mentioned, we stated clearly what a BCP is.
-It is focused on continuing the business operations at an acceptable level.
+It is focused on continuing business operations at an acceptable level.
+BCPs are focused on the business processes and supporting tasks as well as the technologies that are utilized to complete them.
 It is not just a risk assessment or business impact analysis as those are separate documents.
-The RAs and BIAs are only just briefly mentioned within the Business Continuity Plans.
+The RAs and BIAs are usually only just briefly mentioned within the Business Continuity Plans.
 Check our definitions at the top of the article if you’re still not sure what a Business Continuity Plan is.

-Some providers in the technology space are stating that the DRP or Disaster Recovery Plan is the plan that is required to recover the business functions and processes.
-This is incorrect and can cause confusion.
-The Disaster Recovery Plan (DRP) also known as Disaster Recovery (DR) or Information Technology Disaster Recovery (ITDR) as mentioned above are intended to be technology specific.
-It’s easy enough to get confused as people often use many of these terms interchangeably without providers adding to the confusion.
+Some people are stating that the DRP or Disaster Recovery Plan is the plan that is required to recover the business functions and processes.
+While this is incorrect and can cause confusion, it is becoming more common to use Disaster Recovery Plan (DRP) to refer to the overall business recovery plan in place of calling it a business continuity plan.
+Where this causes confusion is that Disaster Recovery (DR) or Information Technology Disaster Recovery (ITDR) as mentioned above are intended to be technology specific.

 What Business Continuity Is Not